 Evergreen content is designed from the outset to have the longest possible shelf life.
 It will keep bringing new visitors to your site for months or even years without you having to constantly update it.
-In this article, I'll explain how to find and implement such topics.
+In this article, I explain how to find and implement such topics.

 Why is evergreen content a good idea?